 NCR grading and Tendering Limit of all the bidders shall be assessed.
 All bidders should adhere to NCR Grading and tendering limits and no bidder shall bid above the Tendering Limit specified in the corresponding NCR Grade and in case of such, the bid shall be disqualified.
 NA

-Lowest Evaluated bidder shall be assessed for any past work commitments with in the last 2 years with Government of Maldives which had been terminated due to poor performance.
-In addition, past work completed by the lowest evaluated bidder will be assessed by the concerned stakeholder for their overall performance.

 Employer’s requirement (issued with the bidding document) for the project must be met.